CTiBW Children’s Easter Activity Day: Tues 15th April 9am-3pm

 We pray too for all those who help lead us as a Church, asking the Lord to guide, equip and strengthen us all in His service.
 We pray for the Lord to raise up volunteers who will be able to take on new roles in the life of our Church.
 And we give thanks to the Lord for everyone who works so hard in many different so many different ways throughout the year.

-Those who have specifically asked us to remember them in prayer: Jean Ackers, Zoe Addie, Sarah Bibby, Miles Buckley, Trist Calthorpe, Tony Cooper, Simon Copner, Alan Cross, June Davenport, Keith Ferns, Alan Holbrook, Harry Jenkins, David Jones, Graham Meare, Alan Page, Donald Pryce, and Tony Whalley.
+Those who have specifically asked us to remember them in prayer: Jean Ackers, Zoe Addie, Sarah Bibby, Chris Bradley, Miles Buckley, Trist Calthorpe, Tony Cooper, Simon Copner, Alan Cross, June Davenport, Keith Ferns, Harry Jenkins, David Jones, Graham Meare, Alan Page, Donald Pryce, and Tony Whalley.

 And we also remember those who mourn, praying that they would know the Lord’s comfort and presence, and take to heart the truth that Jesus has, through His resurrection, been victorious over the grave.
-At this time we particularly remember the family and friends of Barbara Boffey and Ann Roberts.
+At this time we particularly remember the family and friends of Alan Holbrook.

 The events in our country and world: We pray for those in positions of authority around the world asking that the Lord would give them wisdom, humility and a desire to achieve peace, justice and what is best for the common good, and always with a heart for the weakest and most vulnerable.
 We particularly pray about the awful situation in Israel & Gaza and the wider Middle East, as well as the on-going wars in Ukraine and so many other parts of the world.
 We remember too those who are caught up in the natural disasters we hear so often about and also the refugee crisis effecting Europe and beyond.